Ring Spotlight vs Stick Up — what is the difference?

 Audio quality also appears to be better in the Spotlight Cam compared to the Stick Up Cam.

-Both the Ring Spotlight and the Ring Stick Up have wired camera and battery-powered camera variants.
+Both the Ring Spotlight and the Ring Stick Up have wired cameras and battery-powered camera variants.

 They also have solar panel-powered variants, which you can connect to a Ring solar panel or Wasserstein Ring solar panel.

-Both Ring devices have 1080p HD quality video recording, two-way talk feature, and motion detection.
+Both Ring devices have 1080p HD quality video recording, a two-way talk feature, and motion detection.